-The history of guerilla marketing began in a jungle far…far…far away where two playful a guerillas lived.
-They met each other and mated, which resulted the gorilla that we have here today.
+The history of guerilla marketing began in a jungle far…far…far away from where two playful a guerillas lived.
+They met each other and mated, which resulted in the gorilla that we have here today.
 He was a happy guerilla and then one day the humans… OOOPS wrong story!!!
 Ok, that is not how guerilla marketing began!
 Here is the real story of guerilla marketing’s history as an Internet marketing strategy.

 Guerilla marketing is fairly new.
 With social networking, a video of an unconventional marketing tactic can spread like wildfire, or more accurately, like a virus.
 Guerilla marketing is a viral marketing method.
-Here is a little history of advertising and how guerilla marketing fit in.
+Here is a little history of advertising and how guerilla marketing fits in.

 1940’s to 1950s